xMinhx/SecureCheckNext/README-PROD-INSTALLATION.md

     <img src="backend/assets/images/SecureCheckPlusLogoHorizontal.png">
 </div>

+This page describes how to install and run the application SecureCheckPlus by Accso in a production environment.

 # Running the Application as Docker Container

 The application SecureCheckPlus is provided as Docker image at https://hub.docker.com/u/accso.
 The name of the image